About The Corn Latitudes

 Much else about this iteration of the site is not the way I want it.
 It is not possible for readers to download a printer-friendly version of any article.
 (You'll have to cut and paste.)
-I have not found a reliable “back to top button”; readers will have to scroll back toward the top of each page to return to the main topics menu; because of the length of some of these pieces, that means a bunch of scrolling.
-I tried breaking up a few of thees pieces into multipage versions, but it is tedious work and most have not been so presented and probably never will be.
+I have not found a reliable “back to top button."
+Readers will have to scroll back toward the top of each page to return to the main topics menu, and because of the length of some of these pieces, that means a bunch of scrolling.
+I tried breaking up a few of these long pieces into multipage versions, but it is tedious work and most have not been so presented and probably never will be.

 Copyright and the rest

 All original material is copyrighted by James Krohe Jr., as are excerpts from Corn Kings & One-Horse Thieves.